 All of the following criteria must be met to be considered for the Early Action program:

 EA applicants must be applying as first-time freshmen.
-The program is not available to transfer students but they are welcome to still apply in October as well as November.
+The program is not available to transfer students, but they are welcome to still apply October through December 4th.

 The Early Action process includes: